silarsis/serverless-game/README.md

 Each aspect will have it's own table of data - so all the data and methods for a given object are actually spread across multiple databases and aspects, all of which only care about their own concerns.
+They're tied together by uuid.
+This saves from collisions between aspects on data names.

 This way, aspects can be added and removed easily - add a lambda and SNS subscription, and add the aspect to the appropriate objects in DynamoDB